ionStici/frontend/js/async/web-security.md

 3. Handling **Sensitive Data Exposure** with insufficient protections (insecure storage, transmission of sensitive data, revealing sensitive data to unauthorized parties).

-   The stolen information from Sensitive Data Exposure gets sold and resold on the dark web, often ending up in sets of personal information known as _fullz_.
-Fullz contain information someone could use to commit the kinds of fraud that can ruin a victim’s life for years, and most of this information is on sale for $25 or less.

 4. **XML External Entities (XXE)** is a type of vulnerability that allows maliciously crafted data to produce unintended behavior on the backend of a website.
 XXE involves an attacker to unload a maliciously crafted XML file.
 Simplest solution: don't use XML.

 5. **Broken Access Control** is when authorization is improperly enforced, allowing users access to privileges they should not have.
 Mitigations: rate limits for logins, ensuring server-side validation of requests, implementing default-deny for permissions.

 6. **Security Misconfiguration:** forgetting to protect cloud storage, leaving unnecessary features enabled on server software, disabling automatic updates, displaying overly detailed error messages that give details about the way the backend is set up.
 Preventing security misconfiguration requires regular review of configurations.

 7. **Cross-Site Scripting (XSS)** is a web vulnerability that targets the browser-side of the website, rather than the server-side.
-XSS happens when a browser is tricked into running malicious javascript.
+XSS happens when a browser is tricked into running malicious JavaScript.
 It usually happens when a website allows user input without sanitizing and unarming dangerous input.
 If this happens, an attacker can pass input to the website that a victim’s browser will run as javascript.

    XSS can be a severe vulnerability, particularly when the malicious input is stored by the website and displayed to many users.
 XSS has a wide range of uses, from defacing websites to bypassing authentication to stealing passwords.